OzgeAygul/grad-final/README.md

 ## Interactive Visualizations

-Our project includes several types of interactive visualizations:
-- Treemaps for comparing classroom utilization
-- Scatterplots for highlighting space optimization
-- Tradeoff visualizations to explore the impact of increased student numbers

-Each visualization is designed to be user-friendly and informative, with interactivity at its core.
+- **Treemap**: An interactive treemap visualization shows the actual vs. optimized usage of university spaces, allowing users to explore space efficiency at a granular level.
+- **Scatter Plot**: This plot contrasts actual and optimized space utilization over time, with bubble sizes representing space capacity, offering insights into optimization potential.
+- **Tradeoff Visualization**: A dynamic visualization that illustrates the trade-offs between increasing student enrollment and the required number of course sections.

-## Technical and Design Improvements
+## Technical and Design Achievements

-We've implemented a responsive design to ensure accessibility across devices and improved navigation cues for better user engagement.
-We plan to further refine these elements based on user feedback.
+I've implemented a responsive design to ensure improved navigation cues for better user engagement.

 ## Project Links